danielpcar9/roboquant/README.md

 ### Rate Limiting
 - Webhook receiver limits requests to 10 per minute
 - Prevents abuse and denial of service attacks
+- Enhanced rate limiting with global and per-IP tracking

 ### Error Sanitization
 - Sensitive information is removed from error messages